jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 ### deCasteljau Algorithm

 We would like to display a 2D curve, therefore, having a struct with an x and y coordinates will come very handy.
-By defining a struct Point with can a vector of points, which can then be used for the algorithm.
+By defining a struct Point with two coordinates we can create a vector of points, which can then be used for the algorithm.
 Thus, it just makes sense to create a vector that holds collection of 2D points.
 In addition, for our we create a vector of control points

 ```c++
 typedef struct Point {